bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 that class actives to each one of these.
 So we&apos;ve done half our project.
 We&apos;ve made it so that you can click on these tabs and have the correct classes.
 It looks like it&apos;s doing that, now we have to actually make the content work.
-We&apos;ll do that in the next lesson.
+We&apos;ll do that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-17">2.17 New Tab and Old Tab (7:20)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->